Monarch Butterflys - Little Flutterby

 The butterflies gather at the peninsula for their flights across the open waters of Lake Michigan and Green Bay on their way south.
 During the evening, butterflies generally roost in the Peninsula Point's cedar trees for protection from the elements and from birds that are brave or foolish enough to take a chance at tackling the Monarch's natural protection--a toxin they retain as a result of dining on milkweed.
 Monarchs become active as the sun warms them.
 They most often use the prevailing winds following a cool front to help them make the trek across open water to Wisconsin's Door Peninsula.

-Lately, the Monarch population has come under tremendous stress, as frosts and other inclement weather in Mexico in recent winters caused millions to perish.
-Many scientists fear that because of possible climate change and human encroachment on wintering grounds, the future of the migration may be threatened.
+Lately, the Monarch population has come under tremendous stress, as milkweed is lost on their breeding grounds, and frosts and other inclement weather in Mexico in recent winters caused millions to perish.
+Many scientists fear that because of possible climate change, loss of milkweed from herbicide spraying and human encroachment on wintering grounds, the future of the migration may be threatened.

-To see the Monarchs come through, Okonek says, the best month is August.
+To see the Monarchs come through, Sanfilippo says, the best month is August.
 However migration continues throughout September, when the peninsula's hardwoods begin their annual fall changeover.
-For more information on the project, and listen to Monarch updates, or to become a volunteer, call the Rapid River ranger office, (906) 474-6442.
-For updates, choose extension 110.
+To become a volunteer, call the Rapid River ranger office, (906) 474-6442 ext 140